 DSM has a number of Board committees whose role is to aid and advise the Managing Board in the execution of its duties.
 The Board committees cover four key areas: auditing, board nominations, remunerations, and corporate social responsibility.

-The Audit Committee is comprised of Mr. T. de Swaan (Chair), Mr. P. Hochuli, Mrs. V. Haynes and Mr. P. Pant.
-Working within the Supervisory Board, the Audit Committee is charged in particular with the supervision of the Managing Board with respect to:
+The Audit Committee is comprised of Mr. J. Ramsay (Chair), Mrs. V. Haynes, Mr. P. Pant and Mr. F. van Paasschen.
+The Audit Committee is charged in particular with the supervision of the Managing Board with respect to:

 - the operation of the internal risk management and control systems, including supervision of the enforcement of the relevant legislation and regulations, and supervising the operation of codes of conduct;

 - giving advice to the Supervisory Board on the nomination by the Supervisory Board to the General Meeting of Shareholders for the appointment of the external auditor;